chhotavakeel/chhotavakeel.github.io/_notes/Public/Transcript for Law, Laughter and Beyond.md

 > I also feel like interests are somewhat of a virtuous cycle and there’s a larger feedback loop at play there.
 You’re interested in something -> you spend time on it -> you get better at it - you like doing it more.
 Rinse and repeat.

 As to how I found my interest, as I said, it was purely by accident.
 I had no idea what electricity law was when I was in college.
 I also had a hostel room overlooking the WBPDCL building - it was only after graduation did I figure out what the folks over there did when I had to submit a proposal to them.

+Also, watch [this](https://www.youtube.com/watch?v=RpUJfW4WTKw&pp=ygUYYXJlIHlvdSBkZXN0aW5lZCB0byBkZWFs) to figure out if being a transactional lawyer is for you.

 ## What is it like working as a projects lawyer?
 What kind of work and deliverables are there?
 How is the access to mentorship?
 Is business development taught and carried out at an early stage?
 What tips do you have for those who want to work in this area?